Header Image

 Emily Angelo

 Emily Angelo is a sociology graduate student at the University of California, Riverside.
 She specializes in social psychology and medical sociology.
-Her research interests include identity processes, socialization, and authenticity.
-Her current research examines the impact of childhood socialization, identity processes, and self-esteem on feelings of authenticity during emerging adulthood.
-Emily is currently the manager of the Social Psychology Research Laboratory, and she is involved in research projects focusing on the impact of the Covid-19 Pandemic on identity verification, mental health, and emotions.
+Emily’s research interests include identity processes, socialization, and dating relationships.
+Her current research examines identity change in the context of romantic dissolution and how the experience of a romantic breakup affects the self.
+She has also been involved in research projects focusing on the impact of the Covid-19 Pandemic on identity verification, mental health, and emotions.
+Emily is currently the manager of UCR’s Social Psychology Research Laboratory (SPYRL).

 Graduate Students